AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: desktop

     Whether the desktop (size and positions of all windows) is saved when exiting.
-If you're working with a project created automatically by GPS, the desktop is never saved.
+If you are working with a project created automatically by GPS, the desktop is never saved.

   * :guilabel:`Save editor in desktop`